jarod2d/sublime_valign/README.md

 #### v1.1.6

-* Added support for aligning by arbitrary strings and added a built-in rule to align by the word "from" (thanks @GerritSommer!)
+* Added support for aligning by arbitrary strings and added a built-in rule to align by the word "from" (thanks [GerritSommer](https://github.com/GerritSommer/)!)
-* Fixed an issue with alignment involving the first line of the file (thanks @davejamesmiller!)
+* Fixed an issue with alignment involving the first line of the file (thanks [davejamesmiller](https://github.com/davejamesmiller/)!)

 #### v1.1.5